dungatoro/dotfiles/README.md

 # Dotfiles
-Other applications are themed to (rose-pine-dawn)[https://rosepinetheme.com/].
+Other applications are themed to [rose pine dawn](https://rosepinetheme.com/).